WSDOT/PGSuper/devdocs/Procedures/Adding_an_interface_to_an_agent.md

 # Adding an interface to an agent {#adding_an_interface_to_an_agent}

 # Purpose
-Ths procedure describes how to add an interface to an agent implemented with the ATL library.
+This procedure describes how to add an interface to an agent implemented with the WBFL EAF (Extensible Application Framework) ComponentObject/Agent framework.

 # Procedure